 I created Urban Play for the city of Amsterdam in collaboration with Droog Design to explore open approaches to design, public space and creativity in the city.

 At its core, the concept I created was this: instead of taking the usual approach towards urban design, in which objects and areas are created to prevent alteration and intervention by the public, what if we created a series of urban design which invited it?

-Urban Play transformed public spaces in Amsterdam into a creative sandboxes where people could interact, alter and rework a series of public design installations.
-To use a software analogy, the designs were installed in version 1.0, and it was up to the public to develop them into version 2 through individual and collective creative intervention.
+Urban Play transformed public spaces in Amsterdam into creative platforms where people could interact, alter and rework a series of public design installations.
+To use a software analogy, the designs were installed in version 1.0, and it was up to the public to develop them into version 2.0 through individual and collective creative intervention.

-I worked with a team of 12 designers and architects from around the world, including Stefan Sagmeister, Marti Guixe, NL Architects, Korea’s Nothing Design Group, India’s Gunjan Gupta, and Argentina’s Designo-Patagonia, among others.
-The event was massively popular in Amsterdam and generated a vast amount of global media coverage.
+I directed a team of 12 designers and architects from around the world, including Stefan Sagmeister, Marti Guixe, NL Architects, Korea’s Nothing Design Group, India’s Gunjan Gupta, and Argentina’s Designo-Patagonia, among others.
+The event was popular in Amsterdam and generated a vast amount of global media coverage.